hyperknot/iterm_in_forklift/README.md

 # iterm_in_forklift

-Use iTerm2 3.x in ForkLift
+Open iTerm2 3.x as terminal in ForkLift

 ## Installation